Back to all projects

 How do I get involved?

-Fill in our Expression of Interest form for a no obligation chat with the programme lead, or get in touch via newsocialleaders@communitycatalysts.co.uk.
+Fill in our Expression of Interest form to leave your details and register your interest regarding future cohorts, or get in touch via newsocialleaders@communitycatalysts.co.uk.

 Quote reading "“Things have really changed for me as a result of trying the different approaches.”